Lost-Outpost/sovngarde/GAMEPLAY.md

 - [Open World Loot](https://www.nexusmods.com/skyrimspecialedition/mods/49681) `2.0.0` - Open world loot is a rebalance of Skyrim's loot system.
 It attempts to maintain the same open world feel of Skyrim while adjusting the levels certain items appear and makes it so daedric and other special weapons must be acquired from special quests only.
 No longer will Iron equipment be completely irrelevant in a matter of a few hours.

+- [Radiant Requirements](https://www.nexusmods.com/skyrimspecialedition/mods/45427) `2.0.1` - Modifies select radiant quests so that they don't send you to locations with dangerous enemies until your level is high enough.

+- [Rebalancing Anniversary Edition - Quest Requirements](https://www.nexusmods.com/skyrimspecialedition/mods/61004) `2.0.1` - Creation Club content being thrown at you from level 1 completely destroyed any sense of progression in the game.
+This mod changes that.
+No more dragonbone and daedric artifacts at level 1.

 - [Timing is Everything](https://www.nexusmods.com/skyrimspecialedition/mods/25464) `2.0.0` - Adjusts some quests to start at a later time to improve their balance as some quests have been made harder.

+Finally, Septimus includes custom patches for added content to promote balance.

 ## New Mechanics